artemmavrin/pycalc/README.md

 ### Runtime Errors

-If a computation fails, `pycalc` will try to tell you why:
+If a computation fails, PyCalc will try to tell you why:

 ![Screenshot](images/runtime-errors.png)

 ### Command-line Mode

-You can also evaluate individual expression straight from the command-line:
+PyCalc can also evaluate individual expression straight from the command-line:

     $ python3 pycalc 1+2*3
     ans =